-- Based on ENGINEERING BRIDGES, coming December 2019, a slide talk of how different materials have historically led to new bridge styles and vice-versa.
+Based on ENGINEERING BRIDGES, coming December 2019, a slide talk of bridges from around the world.
+I talk about how different materials have historically led to new bridge styles and vice-versa.
 Can be adapted for grade 4 and up, as one class period with an optional bridge-building activity for another 30-45 minutes.